 Rooms are inspected by MTLs to ensure NPS airmen are meeting the stated cleanliness standards.
 Standards are developed locally by squadron commanders.
 Students in Phase I of training will have their rooms inspected a minimum of once per week, but not on the same day every week.
 Phase II students will have their rooms inspected a minimum of one time while in Phase II.
 The frequency of room inspections for Phase III students is up to the local commander.

 The following general rules apply to Air Force technical school NPS student dormitories, regardless of phase:

 - Before entering the room of an Airman, personnel must knock once and make their presence known.
-Door will remain open when two people (or more) are in the room.
-EXCEPTION: NPS Airmen of the same gender may close the door when visiting other NPS Airmen.
+The door will remain open when two people (or more) are in the room.
+EXCEPTION: NPS Airmen of the same gender may close the door when visiting other NPS Airmen

-- Posters, pictures, or items portraying or advocating drug, alcohol, or tobacco use are not allowed.
+- Posters, pictures, or items portraying or advocating drugs, alcohol, or tobacco use are not allowed

 - Airmen must wear footwear outside dormitory rooms.
 (For safety purposes, socks are not considered footwear.)

 - Airmen will not mix chemicals or cleaning supplies

 - Squadrons will establish a linen issue or exchange policy

 - Signs or notices posted in dormitories must be framed or professionally made (Exception: Notices on bulletin boards)